Dario-Galanti/Exoreads_treasure/README.md

 # Exoreads_treasure
-This repo contains scripts to extract unmapped reads, not belonging to the target species, from large sequencing datasets.
+This repo contains scripts to extract exogenous reads, not mapping to the target species, from large sequencing datasets.